 - The deduction of passive losses with active participation becomes limited when modified adjusted gross incomes exceed $100,000 and are reduced to zero at $150,000.
 Those disallowed losses are carried forward into the future to be used when incomes or dispositions of assets allow.

 - Non-passive income cannot be offset or reduced by passive losses except the magical $25,000 figure.
 So, if you have $100,000 in passive losses from your rental properties and $100,000 in income generated from your self-rental to your business, your non-passive income can only be reduced to $75,000.

 - There are PIGs (Passive Income Generators) which have been under IRS scrutiny as abusive tax shelters since their sole purpose is to generate passive income in the beginning to offset other passive losses.

 Tilt.
 This can be confusing.
-Please contact the Watson CPA Group for more assistance and hopefully clarification.
+Please contact WCG for more assistance and hopefully clarification.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition